MDAnalysis/MDAnalysis.github.io/_posts/2024-05-14-ASUworkshop.md

 title="MolSSI logo" alt="MolSSI logo"
 style="float: right; height: 5em; " />

-MDAnalysis, in conjunction with the [Molecular Sciences Software Institute][] (MolSSI) and with the support of the [Chan-Zuckerberg Inititative][CZI] and the [Center for Biological Physics][CBP], is holding a **2-day** workshop on **June 24th-25th** 2024 at **Arizona State University** in Tempe, Arizona, USA.
+MDAnalysis, in conjunction with the [Molecular Sciences Software Institute][MolSSI] (MolSSI) and with the support of the [Chan-Zuckerberg Inititative][CZI] and the [Center for Biological Physics][CBP], is holding a **2-day** workshop on **June 24th-25th** 2024 at **Arizona State University** in Tempe, Arizona, USA.